tviuff/pymesh/README.md

     - `Point`
 - Curves:
     - `Line`
-    - `Arc3`
+    - `Arc3` *..to be implemented*
 - Surfaces:
-    - `CoonsPatch`
-- GDF generation:
     - *..to be implemented*
+- Mesh:
+    - *..to be implemented*

 ## Functionality to be implemented

 ### Code behaviour

+The package should use OOP with classes for creating points, curves and surfaces in a 3-dimensional space The points are only as helpers for creation of lines and surfaces.
+Similarly, the lines are used solely for<br>
+generation of surfaces.<br>

+The surfaces are used for generation of the final panel mesh and implements the [Coon's Patch](https://youtu.be/TM0GM6xhAoI?t=2090) algorithm.

+The mesh will be generated using a combination of `csv` and `logger` to generate the GDF file, following<br>
+the protecol in the [WAMIT Manual](https://www.wamit.com/manual7.x/v75_manual.pdf).

-> Details about the code beaviour will be written soon.
+> More details about the code beaviour will follow soon.

 ### Modules to use